-Deadline for fall 2020 session reimbursement packages.
+Deadline for Summer 2021 session reimbursement packages.
 We will not accept any reimbursement packages past this date.

 INTERNSHIP PROGRAM PARTICIPATION STEPS

-a.
-MassCEC will provide you with reimbursement materials and instructions.
+- MassCEC will provide you with reimbursement materials and instructions.
 Please fill these materials out and send back to MassCEC.
-Only send one reimbursement package for all interns.
+Only send one (1) reimbursement package for all interns.

 INTERNSHIP PROGRAM FAQS

 1. What is the Massachusetts Clean Energy Internship Program?

 The Massachusetts Clean Energy Internship Program is a workforce development initiative offered through MassCEC which focuses on enhancing the talent pipeline for Massachusetts employers engaged in the clean energy industry.
 The Massachusetts Clean Energy Internship Program facilitates the placement of students and recent graduates who are considering career opportunities in clean energy through paid internships across the state.
 Consistent with MassCEC’s role as a catalyst in growing the talent needed by the clean energy industry, the Internship Program is designed to provide students and employers with the tools to connect, and MassCEC will reimburse eligible employers for intern stipends.